vladosfi/resume/README.md

 ## Getting Started

-To view the resume, simply open this page: [GitHub Profile](https://vladosfi.github.io/resume) in a web browser.
+To view the resume, simply open this page: [My GitHub Resume](https://vladosfi.github.io/resume) in a web browser.

 ## Usage
 The resume is divided into two sections: the left section contains personal information and social links, while the right section displays a profile summary, work experience, education, skills, and hobbies.